9 Rules From Chris Pratt, MTV's Generation Award Winner

 When Pratt took the stage he thanked the duo as well as his son, Jack, and the fans.
 He then spoke directly to the "next generation," telling them "nine rules from Chris Pratt, Generation Award winner."

 "Rule 1, breathe, if you don't, you'll suffocate," Pratt said.
 "Number two, you have a soul, be careful with it.
 Number three, don't be a turd, if you're strong be a protector and if you're smart, be a humble influencer.
 Strength and intelligence can be weapons and do not wield them against the weak, that makes you a bully.
-Be bigger than that!
-Number four, when giving a dog medicine, put the medicine in a little piece of hamburger they won't even know they're eating medicine.
-Number five, doesn't matter what it is, earn it."
+Be bigger than that!"

 "Number eight, learn to pray," Pratt said.
 "And finally, number nine, nobody is perfect."